 As never before, today’s youth face an ever-increasing disassociation with natural areas and its resources.
 This is as a result of many factors including urbanization, educational priorities, family structure, culture, priorities, values, and beliefs.
 This trend is detrimental not only to the individual’s knowledge and awareness of the resource, but also (and likely more important) a detriment to the resource itself.
 This disassociation with natural areas can lead to lost learning opportunities, potential lack of involvement, and/or loss of natural resources.
-The Texas 4-H Outdoor Challenge will help address this situation through an experiential, educational contest conducted by the Texas AgriLife Extension Service personnel and other natural resource professionals.
+The Texas 4-H Outdoor Challenge will help address this situation through an experiential, educational contest conducted by the Texas A&M AgriLife Extension Service personnel and other natural resource professionals.

-How: Register on 4-H Connect
+Registration: 4-H Connect

 The 4-H Outdoor Challenge is a contest.
 Contestants will need to come prepared to compete in each of the events listed below.
 The contest schedule is very tight; therefore, there will not be time for instruction or training at any of the events.

-- Youth 4-H members 8-18 years old as of September 1, 2010
+- Youth 4-H members 8-18 years old as of September 1, 2013

 - Three age divisions for this event

-- Juniors = 8, 9, or 10 (as of September 1, 2010)
+- Juniors = 8, 9, or 10 (as of September 1, 2013)

-- Intermediates = 11, 12, or 13 (as of September 1, 2010)
+- Intermediates = 11, 12, or 13 (as of September 1, 2013)

-- Seniors = 14 -18 (as of September 1, 2010); must not have turned 19 by that date
+- Seniors = 14 -18 (as of September 1, 2013); must not have turned 19 by that date

 Each age division will be divided into three gender classes: